javelit/docs/content/develop/concepts/architecture/widget-behavior.md

 <Tip>
 Changing a widget's configuration can make its current value invalid.
 The right way to handle invalid values depends on both the widget and your business logic.
-That is why Jeamlit resets widgets when their configuration changes.
+That is why Javelit resets widgets when their configuration changes.

 If you really need to maintain a widget value when its configuration is changed, it will be up to you to implement invalid value resolution.
 In general, the logic will look like this: